Bichromatic Tweezers for Qudit Quantum Computing in ${}^{87}$Sr: Engineering Bichromatic Optical Tweezer

 Armed with Eq.~\eqref{eq:fidelity_overlap_test} we can map the parameter space to estimate the response of fidelity as a function of offset $\Delta x, \Delta \beta$ from the optimal parameters $x_0, \, \beta_0$ for a fixed magnetic field.
 In Fig.~\ref{fig:hs_overlap_flat_3d} we present three different magnetic fields and its impact on fidelity for the configuration comprised of 891.5\,nm and 518.0\,nm.
-At 0.1\,G (Fig.~\ref{fig:hs_overlap_flat_3d}a), the fidelity yielded at $x \neq x_0$ is suppressed.
+These magnetic fields choices are informed by the scale of the quadratic Zeeman shift~\cite{boyd_nuclear_spins} for the computational basis, which we calculate to be $\Delta^{2}_\mathrm{B} \approx (188.7\,\mathrm{Hz/G^2}) m_F^2 \mathrm{B}^2$ (see Appendix.~\ref{appendix:quadratic_zeeman}).
+At 50\,mG (Fig.~\ref{fig:hs_overlap_flat_3d}a), the fidelity yielded at $x \neq x_0$ is suppressed.
 In this regime the quantization axis is poorly defined.
-Increasing the magnetic field to 1\,G (Fig.~\ref{fig:hs_overlap_flat_3d}b) shows the emergence of the perturbative regime signified by the broadening around $\beta_0$ of nonzero fidelity.
-However, at both edges of the figure (representing monochromatic potentials, fidelity remains suppressed).
-Finally, at 5\,G (Fig.~\ref{fig:hs_overlap_flat_3d}c), the quantization axis is better resolved, which we can quantify by the increase in the fidelity plateau region along $\beta_0$ as shown by the blue contour.
-In all scenarios, the region in the vicinity of $x_0 \, , \beta_0$, maintains a plateau of high fidelity.
-For both the low and the high magnetic field amplitude we observe the presence of this region.
-As the magnetic field is increased, the high fidelity plateau is broader with respect to $x$.
-Furthermore, the shape of the plateau highlights the trade-off between power and angle stability.
-However, we note that \greenStatefull has a significant quadratic Zeeman shift~\cite{boyd_nuclear_spins} that we calculate to be $\Delta^{2}_B \approx (188.7\,\mathrm{Hz/G^2}) m_F^2 \mathrm{B}^2$ (see Appendix.~\ref{appendix:quadratic_zeeman}).
-Therefore, compensation of the quadratic Zeeman shift with the power ratio can only be achieved for a range of magnetic fields.
-We expect that operating at $\lesssim 5$\,G would enable our light shift scheme to compensate for the quadratic Zeeman shift while preserving state fidelity.
+Increasing the magnetic field to 100\,mG (Fig.~\ref{fig:hs_overlap_flat_3d}b) shows 1) the perturbative regime signified by the broadening around $\beta_0$ of nonzero fidelity and 2) the impact of the quadratic Zeeman shift as shown by the slight shearing of the contour for 0.999 qudit fidelity, an effect of the interplay between the Zeeman shift and the light shift~\cite{magneto_optic_shift}; see Eq.~\eqref{eq:second_order_shift_overlap} in Appendix~\ref{appendix:pt_notes}.
+This shift is introduced by the overlap between the light shift, when operating at $(x, \beta) \neq (x_0, \beta_0)$, and the Zeeman Hamiltonian, yielding a $m_F^3$ term, which we will refer to as a magento-optic shift.
+Moreover, at both edges of the figure (representing monochromatic potentials) fidelity remains suppressed.
+Finally, at 150\,mG (Fig.~\ref{fig:hs_overlap_flat_3d}c), the magnetic field induced dephasing leads to a reduction in the parameter space for yielding qudit fidelity of 0.999.
+We find that the shape of the plateau highlights the trade-off between power and angle stability.
+Given this result we expect that operating at $\mathrm{B}\approx$ 100\,mG affords favorable conditions for our scheme given the that fidelity peak can be accessed through a wider set of possible configurations (in all four quadrants of the parameter space) and angular and power stability as opposed to 157\,mG, the maximum magnetic field to maintain 0.999 fidelity.